Terms and Conditions for Receiving Financial Aid

 Financial Aid Termination

-- Earn zero credits after any semester.
+- Earns zero credits after any semester.
 This includes summer, fall, or spring.

-- Earn less than 67% of attempted credits in the second consecutive semesters.
+- Earns less than 67% of attempted credits in the second consecutive (enrolled, not necessarily following) semesters.

-- Earn below the minimum required GPA in the second consecutive semesters.
+- Earns below the minimum required GPA in the second consecutive (enrolled, not necessarily following) semesters.

-- Exceed the maximum time frame for your academic program.
+- Exceeds the maximum time frame for your academic program.

-- Have met your degree requirements regardless of applying for graduation.
-Re-evaluation occurs if you apply for a new degree.
+- Has met the degree or certficate requirements regardless of applying for graduation.
+Re-evaluation occurs if a new degree is pursued.

 Exceptions or amendments to any of the specific provisions regarding satisfactory academic progress standards may be made at any time, without publication, due to changes in federal, state, and/or institutional regulations or policies.